 - 1.7 Magnetically Impelled Arc Welding

 Types of Welding Processes

 Metal Arc Welding (MMA)

 The normal range of temperature in metal arc welding is from 2700˚C (4900°F) to 5500˚C (9900°F).
 In the same way, a small portion on the tip of the electrode is also melted and the drops of the molten metal pass to the base metal.
-Oxidation is the major defect that can cause issues in the welding.
+Oxidation is a major defect that can cause issues.
 Therefore, shielding is a necessary element for creating quality welds.
-There is a flux coating on the electrode and it provides gaseous shielding to the oxidation.
+There is a flux coating on the electrode that provides gaseous shielding to the oxidation.

 How MMA Works

 Depending on the electrode, gas, and base metals, a welder can use either DC or AC.
 When AC is used, the arc is re-ignited after every half cycle because polarity is reversed in alternating current.
 This reverse in polarity causes instabilities in the arc and these instabilities can be removed with the help of stabilization agents that are used in the flux coating of the electrode.

 In DC, there is an additional option of choosing the direction of it.
 When the electrons move with a direction from the electrode to the metal, the current type is called DCEN.
 On the other hand, when the direction of the current is the opposite, the used current is known as DCEP.